AlexDarigan/CardGame/README.md

     These are significant in size and are too far in the future to accurately talk about immediatly.

     - Link System
+      - [ ] Add Activate Support Card
+      - [ ] A Support can be activated during either player's turn
+      - [ ] A Support cannot be activated the turn it is set

     - GUI
     - Custom Rules